GENERAL INFORMATION

 PARK FILM

-The exhibit area at the White House Visitor Center is massive, but the displays are laid out so you never feel smothered by information.
-What makes this such a fascinating museum to walk through is that it is about people who you’ve heard and read about all of your life.
-When it comes down to it, the lives of presidents, particularly modern ones whose actions are covered by what amounts to political paparazzi, are as interesting as those of movie and rock stars.
-(You’ll even find photos of movie and rock stars such as Elvis and Sinatra because many of the top stars have performed at the White House.)
-As a result, you find yourself reading though the exhibits and looking at the photos far longer than you would at a typical National Park museum.
+The museum at the White House Visitor Center is massive, but the displays are laid out so that I never felt smothered by information.
+What makes this such a fascinating museum to walk through is that it is about people who I have heard and read about all of my life.
+When it comes down to it, presidents, particularly modern ones whose actions are covered by what amounts to political paparazzi, are as interesting as movie and rock stars.
+(There are even photos of movie and rock stars such as Elvis and Frank Sinatra because many of the top stars have performed at the White House.)
+As a result, I found myself reading though the exhibits and looking at the photos far longer than I would at a typical National Park museum.

-The first exhibit you come to is a model of the White House surrounded by a panel of video screens, all featuring interactive programs.
+Situated front and center is a model of the White House surrounded by a panel of video screens, all featuring interactive programs.
 I brought my 10-year-old daughter with me, and this exhibit kept her occupied for some time.
-You can scroll through a timeline of White House history and see when additions such as the East and West Wings were added, and while you can never see the living quarters of the White House in person unless the President invites you up for a chat, you can take a virtual tour of the rooms, complete with 360° views of everything, even the ceilings and floors.
+You can scroll through a timeline of White House history and see when additions were constructed, and while you can never see the living quarters of the White House in person unless the President invites you up for a chat, you can take a virtual tour of the rooms, complete with 360° views of everything, even the ceilings and floors.

-Just about every White House topic imaginable is covered on the many information panels, and there are nearly 100 artifacts on display.
+Just about every White House topic imaginable is covered in the White House Museum, and there are nearly 100 artifacts on display.

 SCHEDULING YOUR TIME

 I spent two hours at the Visitor Center, but I not only watched the film, I read every information panel in the museum.
 That’s beyond the interest of most people, but I’d still set aside an hour if you want to learn a little about the White House.
-This gives you time to talk to a Ranger or volunteer at the information desk, see the film, and spend time in the museum.
-While I haven’t yet been to every National Park, I’ve been to over 200, and the White House Visitor Center is certainly one of my favorites.
+This gives you time to talk with a Ranger or volunteer at the information desk, see the film, and spend time in the museum.
+While I haven’t yet been to every National Park—I’ve been to over 250—the White House Visitor Center is certainly one of my favorites.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.